 Phone an Employee Assistance Program counselor at 1-877-928-6226.
+The number is available 24 hours per day, seven days per week.
 All contacts are given prompt personal attention.
 When you call the EAP number, you can get information or an appointment with a professional counselor.
 All discussions are completely confidential.
 Your employer and co-workers will have no knowledge of your request for assistance.
 The counselor may suggest that other family members participate in the counseling process.

 After contacting the EAP (1-877-928-6226), an appointment will be arranged with your counselor.
 You will discuss your situation with the counselor to determine what the major problems are, what needs to change and how to go about it.
 You may be referred to a psychiatrist, medical doctor or treatment program.
 There is no cost to you or your dependents for work done by the EAP counselor.
 THE EAP counselor is familiar with the resources of the community and will assist you in finding the most successful and cost-effective help available.
 If you need a referral beyond the EAP, your insurance benefit program may cover much of the expense.

 A supervisor might suggest the use of the EAP if you are experiencing persistent job problems that don’t improve with corrective action.
 If your supervisor refers you, the EAP counselor will not discuss your problem with your employer.
 The EAP counselor can only advise your employer as to whether you are participating in the program or not.

 Note: The EAP is designed to help you with your personal problems and does not affect the way work related problems are handled.
 Work related issues are dealt with through your KCC’s existing policies and procedures.

 EAP office location

 Presence St. Mary’s Hospital Total Wellness Center

 Bourbonnais IL 60914